team3cord/PCS-JS-immersion/notes/angular.md

   * when events are detected angular reflects them in the view by updating all the affected bindings
   *  the controller syntax myController.controller('MyController', ['$scope','MyThing', function($scope, MyThing){$scope.MyThing = 'ThingMy'}]); is so that when the js file is minified it does not break the angular dependency injection => angular uses the $scope(services) keyword and minification changes all variables to the smallest possible string
   * the controller syntax relies on order in the array  it reasigns the function vars based on the order of the elements of the array b4 the function
+  * after submiting a form you must $scope.formName = null to clear the input form
   *

 ---